bsmth/content/files/en-us/mozilla/firefox/index.md

 - Firefox add-on guide
   - : The [Add-on guide](/en-US/docs/Mozilla/Add-ons) provides information about developing and deploying Firefox extensions.
 - Developer release notes
-  - : [Developer-focused release notes](/en-US/docs/Mozilla/Firefox/Releases); learn what new capabilities for both websites and add-ons arrive in each version of Firefox.
+  - : [Developer-focused release notes](/en-US/docs/Mozilla/Firefox/Releases); learn about new or updated web platform features, APIs, and tools that developers can use to build for the modern web.

-## Firefox channels
+## Firefox release channels

-Firefox is available in five **channels**.
+Firefox is available in five release **channels**.

 ### Firefox Nightly